Eliot-Roxbergh/notes_pinephone/questions_and_bugs.md

 # Bugs:

-Note this is for my current test phone which is old revision 1.1 Braveheart!
+Most of this was for my test phone which is old revision 1.1 Braveheart!
+But revision ~1.2, 3GB version, seem to have mainly the same issues (although it should now work with USB-C and no power drain when turned off)

 ## Bug summary

 #### General
 - mute doesn't work on calls (at least not anymore?)
 - Phone calls; Some minor electrical noise is a minor annoyance.
-Recommended to use headphones: Speaker phone is garbage (echo!), regular call is OK but can output echo, headphones works the best.
+Recommended to use headphones: Speaker phone is garbage (echo!), regular call is OK but can echo a too (!), headphones works well.
 - at boot, cellular network is off, although it is on in settings GUI.
 Need to turn Mobile Data off and on again.
 - upower reports 3 batteries instead of 2 when using Pinephone (hardware) keyboard.
 - Virtual keyboard, except for "terminal" other keyboard interpret some combinations as commands, e.g. SHIFT+c => backspace, not capital C.
-- Sound sometimes completely dead, sound cutting of sometimes when moving 3.5mm cord.
-TODO wait and see if it works.
+- **VERY ANNOYING!** Sound sometimes completely dead, also sound cutting of sometimes when moving 3.5mm cord.
+TODO wait, test, and see if it works.
 Note, it usually works ok but ...

 #### Pinephone specific

 - Sometimes (!) on very low brightness setting screen blinks and can even be completely dead!
-- wifi hw switch doesn't work when device is already on.
+- **What?** wifi hw switch doesn't work when device is already on.
 - LED is sometimes blinking but unclear why, where is notification?
-- Screen sometimes blank and/or applications are gone when trying to wake it.
+- **VERY ANNOYING!** Screen sometimes blank (and/or more rarely applications are gone when trying to wake it).
 Sound still works.
 - Calling issues, screen blanks often (easy fix?), somewhat poor 4G call sound, calling someone's voice mail sometimes quiet.
 - Camera is sometimes not discovered
-- USBC usually works (phone rev 1.2), can use the phone as a computer (HDMI screen, USB peripherals etc.).
+- USB-C usually works (phone rev 1.2), but sometimes it doesn't detect the (USB, HDMI, ..) devices, you can use the phone as a computer (HDMI screen, USB peripherals etc.).
 Although it is amazingly slow in 1440p.
-However, sometimes USBC stops working and I needed to reboot and remove battery. ~~Is this related to using the attachable Pine keyboard?~~ To reproduce; connect USB periherals, disconnect and then reconnect the cable - in these cases usb seems to stop working until reboot (removal of battery necessary or coincidence?).
+However, sometimes USB-C stops working and I needed to reboot and remove battery. ~~Is this related to using the attachable Pine keyboard?~~ To reproduce; connect USB periherals, disconnect and then reconnect the cable - in these cases usb seems to stop working until reboot (removal of battery necessary or coincidence?).
+I think the problem is the same regardless if Pine keyboard is attached or not.

 ## Bugs extended